anebz/cloud/Accreditations/aws_developer_associate.md

 With Lambda authorizer, a 3rd party authorization mechanism is used to invoke the Lambda function.

+> Concurrency: \# requests that a Lambda function is serving at a time.

+If a function is invoked while a request is still undergoing, another instance is allocated, increasing the functions' concurrency.
+Reaching the concurrency limit leads to latency bottlenecks.
+To enable the function to scale without fluctuations in latency, use provisioned concurrency.
+By allocationg this before an increase in invocations, you can ensure that all requests are served by initialized instances with very low latency.
+You can also configure application auto scaling to manage provisioned concurrency on a schedule or based on use.
+To increase provisioned concurrency automatically as needed, use the app auto scaling API to register a target and create a scaling policy.

 You can set up reserved concurrency for the Lambda function so that it throttles if it goes above a certain concurrency limit.
 This is used to limit the maximum concurrency for a given Lambda function.

 You can give a Lambda function from account A permissions to assume a role from account B to access AWS resources.
 Create an execution role in acc A that gives the function permission.
-Then create a role in acc B that the function from A assumes to gain access to the cross-acount AWS resource.
-Modify the trust policy of the role in B to allow the execution role of Lambda to assume this role.
+Then create a role in acc B that the function from A assumes to gain access to the cross-acount AWS resource. **Modify the trust policy of the role in B** to allow the execution role of Lambda to assume this role.
 Finally, update the function code to add the AssumeRole API call.

+To improve the performance of a function, package only the modules the function requires and move the initialization of the RDS connection outside the handler function.

+Environment variables can't exceed 4KB, so if encrypted data must be passed to the function, use envelope encryption and reference the data as file within the code.
+Using an envelope encryption, the network load is much lower.
+For lower files, you can use Encryption SDK and pack the encrypted file with the Lambda function.

 ### Lambda + VPC